robfatland/greenandblack/lexicon.md

 So let's say the host system is Windows and the compatibility layer is Windows Subsystem for Linux, abbreviated WSL.
 And now version 2 is out; so technically WSL-2.
 WSL is built into the Windows operating system on a PC; so it may need to be enabled in order to run Linux on that PC.
+That's the point.
+The foreign system binary is Linux.
+We enable WSL so we can run Linux on Windows.

 Running a Windows Command Prompt as Administrator one can install `wsl` if needed via `wsl --install`.
 And re-start the PC of course.
 After that is done one can issue a `wsl` command that starts a bash shell in the Command window.
-This sequence indicates 'going there and coming back again'.
+This command sequence indicates 'going there and coming back again'.

 ```
 C:\Windows\system32> wsl